mckay-del/trendwise-tools/docs/trendwise_context.md

 - `"I know I should be posting but I never do"` → Content automation addon
 - `"Can I take deposits through the system?"` → Text To Pay + Invoice, push to Pro or All-in-One
 - `"Can I send invoices from here?"` → Invoice builder, push to Pro or All-in-One

+**Bundle-pull math:** A Pro client ($497) who adds AI Front Desk ($297) is at $794/mo — already above the All-in-One at $697.
+Any Pro client wanting AI Front Desk should be steered to the All-in-One, where it's included along with content automation, more campaigns, and white-glove support.

 ---